 Business owners need to refill their fire extinguishers.
 Home owners also need to refill their fire extinguishers if they use refillable products.
 However, other less obvious instances also need attention.
-Accidental extinguisher discharge should also be followed by a complete refill.
+An accidental extinguisher discharge should also be followed by a complete fire extinguisher recharge to ensure its optimal performance during an actual fire.
 For this purpose, it is essential to choose a solution which works in terms of urgency.
 Scheduling a refill as soon as possible is recommended.
 The period in which a fire extinguisher cannot be used or in which it can be used with a reduced capacity is a period of vulnerability.
 The best way to minimize this vulnerability is to actually schedule a refill as soon as possible.
 After using the extinguisher to deal with a fire, a scheduled refill is also recommended.
-For this purpose, a professional needs to refill and check the extinguisher is in good working order.
+For this purpose, a professional needs to refill the fire extinguisher recharge and check the extinguisher is in good working order.
 Even when using the extinguisher for a short period of time the refill is necessary.
 In case of another emergency, the extinguisher may not be up to standard and this is why the refill is required.
+Some of the benefits of a fire extinguisher recharge are given below:

 Another instance which requires a refill comes with the low pressure of an extinguisher.
 Some extinguishers come with a pressure gauge.
 The red area of the gauge indicates low pressure while the green area of the gauge indicates proper pressure levels.
 When the gauge indicates anything below the green line, a refill is recommended.
 An extinguisher which is fully charged always indicates the green are of the gauge for pressure.
 But why would the extinguisher lose pressure if not used to tackle a fire?
 There are multiple causes to this issue.
 The pressure gauge might be defective.
 A leak can also lead to loss of pressure.
 Whichever the cause, the fire extinguisher needs to be refilled and its elements checked for the root of the problem.
 Of course, a fire extinguisher can also be discharged during testing or a maintenance check.
 Some types of extinguishers can come with specific needs.
 They can even be required to be emptied of their extinguishing agent every few years.
 On the other hand, each accidental discharge needs to be followed by a refill.